jones406/Homework-11-NoteTaker/README.md

 - [Questions](#questions)

   ## Installation
-  To use this node.js application, first run the command "npm i" from the package.json file.
-Then from the index.js file run the command "node index.js" and answer the prompts.
-Once you complete this, a README.md file will be generated from your responses.
+  To use this node.js application,

 ## User Story
 ```